-Today Fred had airline return reservations late in the afternoon.
-So this morning was our last opportunity to tag out in Nebraska in 2012.
-I returned to the bottom of the hill and waited for daylight.
+My bowhunting buddy Fred Lutger had airline return reservations late in the afternoon.
+So this morning was our last opportunity to tag out in Nebraska.
+I returned to the bottom of a hill nearby the turkey hunting headquarters and quietly waited for daylight.
 I couldn’t see them but I heard wild turkey hens and gobblers further downhill in a frequently used roost area.

-From where my blind is I can see some of the picked cornfield and the top of the hill where Fred had gone to hunt.
-A good number of turkeys went into the picked cornfield and even more went up the hill to where Fred was.
+From where my blind was I could see some of the picked cornfield down hill where Fred had gone to hunt.
+After daylight a number of wild turkeys went into the picked cornfield and even more went up the hill to where Fred was hunting.

-A handful came up from the roost area and went through a hole in the fence about 70 yards away.
-But absolutely none came by me.
+I glassed some came up from the roost area and go through a hole in the fence about 70 yards away.
+But none came by me.

-An hour passed without seeing any wild turkeys around my area.
-And then, Bingo, two jakes walked into view and continued on in my direction.
+An hour passed without seeing any wild turkeys.
+And then, Bingo, two jakes walked into view coming in my direction.

-They came right up close and I shot them with my camera instead of my bow.
+They came past me very close and I shot them with my camera instead of my bow.
 I wanted a more mature gobbler.

-Which, speaking of more mature gobblers, one came off the hill and through the 70 yard hole.
-I took his picture and called at him but he went off toward the picked cornfield.
+Which, speaking of more mature gobblers, I had just seen one up hill as he slipped through the 70 yard hole.
+I took his picture and yelped at him, but he went toward the picked cornfield.

-However, my calling did bring a jake over.
-He was nice and close and walking along at a steady pace.
+However, my calling lured a new jake over.
+He was approaching at a steady pace.

-Then a hen walked up on the right from behind the blind.
+Then a hen walked up on my right (from behind the blind).

-Some other hens joined her and they hung out in the immediate area.
-They stayed 20 minutes.
+Three other hens joined her and they hung out in the immediate area.
+They stayed 15 minutes.
 But no gobblers showed up to harass them.

-Finally a gobbler came out of the woods behind me and approached the group of hens.
+Finally a rough looking gobbler came out of the woods behind me and approached the group of hens.

-The hen led him over by me, less than 10 yards away.
+The hen led him over by me, only 10 yards away.
 Again, I took a picture instead of taking a shot.

 After they were gone another gobbler came off the hill and slipped through the 70 yard hole.
 This one was a big mature gobbler.

-I called at him and he strutted up and showed off for 5 minutes but left for the cornfield instead of for me.
+I called at him and he strutted up and showed off for several minutes but left for the cornfield instead of for me.

-An uneventful hour passed and it looked like the wild turkeys had gone off for the day.
+An uneventful hour passed and it looked like the wild turkeys had gone off.
 Before I quit a hunt I always count to 100, just in case.
-But nothing happened, however I did not want to call it quits so I decided to say another half an hour.
+But nothing happened, however I did not want to call it quits so I decided to stay another half an hour.

-The turkey-less minutes slipped by one at a time.
+A few turkey-less minutes slipped by one at a time.
 Woops!
 What’s this?
-A hen was walking down the hill to my left and it looked like she was coming my way.
-Further uphill, in the cedars, I saw two red heads shining in the sunlight.
+A hen came walking down the hill to my left and she was coming my way.
+Further uphill, in the cedars, I saw two red heads brightly shining in the sunlight.